adsung/Stock-Price-trend-classification-and-price-forecast-using-LSTM-and-ARIMA-model/README.md

     c.
 Ensure data has no missing values
 4. Explore timeseries data and its individual compositions as a visualisation
 5. Implement a gridsearch to identify optimum paramaters (p,d,q)(P,D,Q) that produces best fit model for timeseries data
 6. Build model, enforce stationarity on stock data
-7. Run model diagonostics
-8. Validate and visualize model performance
+7. Validate and visualize model performance
-9. Use seasonal ARIMA model to forecast future values
+8. Use seasonal ARIMA model to forecast future values

 ## Results and Achievements